Camping in Oz with a dog and a 2 year old

 Thanks Dot for your write up on travelling with your dogs. there were some good tips in there!

-Next year my husband and i want to caravan around oz with our three maltese x's and i have been wondering if it could be done!
+Next year my husband and I want to caravan around oz with our three maltese x's and I have been wondering if it could be done!

-dogs run around off leads because my three act as a pack when they feel threatened and bark and carry on if stray dogs come near.
-My youngest was attacked by a bigger dog which was off its lead a while back so they get deffensive.
+The main worry I have is other people letting their dogs run around off leads because my three act as a pack when they feel threatened and bark and carry on if stray dogs come near.
+My youngest was attacked by a bigger dog which was off its lead a while back so they get defensive.

-Another thing i was wondering about is if it would be possible for me to set up my massage table outside my caravan in caravan parks ( i am a massage therapist) to earn extra money??
+Another thing I was wondering about is if it would be possible for me to set up my massage table outside my caravan in caravan parks ( I am a massage therapist) to earn extra money?

-Any fed back would be great.
+Any feed back would be great.

 Laura